 The aim of the Eco Council is to help the school develop as an Eco School.

-The Eco Council trip this year was to the Barnet Environment Centre where we looked at mini beasts, did a nature walk and hugged a tree!
+The Eco Council had a trip to the Barnet Environment Centre and looked at mini beasts, did a nature walk and hugged a tree!

 Switch Off Fortnight

 This week is the launch of National ‘Switch Off Fortnight.’
 Mr French and the Eco Council gave a very informative talk in assembly to all the children about why it is important to switch off.

 At Holly Park we are going to try our best to remember to switch off lights when we are not in rooms, switch off computers and projectors when we are not using them.
 The children will monitor this and remind us all.
 The Eco Council children have made posters to go around the school to remind us all to do it.
 Maybe you could have a go at home too!